Windows Admin Center known issues

 Failover Cluster Manager solution

-• When connecting to a cluster using Windows Admin Center installed as a gateway, and providing explicit username/password to authenticate, you must select Use these credentials for all connections so that the credentials are available to query the member nodes.
+• When connecting to a cluster using Windows Admin Center installed as a gateway while using a username and password to authenticate, you must select Use these credentials for all connections so to make the credentials available to query the member nodes.

 Hyper-Converged Cluster Manager solution

-• Some commands such as Drives - Update firmware, Servers - Remove and Volumes - Open are disabled and currently not supported.
+Windows Admin Center has disabled certain commands, such as Drives - Update firmware, Servers - Remove and Volumes - Open, because it doesn't currently support them.

 Azure services